Mayan Theater (Denver)

 The theater, located at 110 Broadway, closed in 1984.
-It underwent a $2 million renovation and conversion and reopened in 1986 as a three-plex by dividing the balcony into two additional small theaters.
+The theater's owner (Union Bank & Trust) obtained a permit from the city of Denver to demolish the theater, but faced opposition from Friends of the Mayan, a neighborhood group.
+An appeal was made to the Federal Deposit Insurance Corporation, which declined to intervene in the demolition.
+The theater was not demolished and instead underwent a $2 million renovation and conversion to a three-plex by dividing the balcony into two additional small theaters.
 The interior walls, decor and lobby all were restored.
 Landmark Theaters has operated the theater as an art house since it reopened.